oracle-livelabs/apex/oci-document-understanding/5-approval-comp/5-approval-comp.md

 ## Introduction

-This lab will walk you through creating a Task Definition for Invoice Approval Requests.
-Additionally, you'll set up two processes to fetch employee details and manage human-task approval.
-Furthermore, you'll create two unified task list pages—one for initiated tasks and another for tasks assigned to you.
+In this lab, you will create a Task Definition to support the Invoice Approval Requests.
+You will also configure the processes required to retrieve employee information and execute human-task approvals.
+Additionally, you will create two unified task list pages—one to display tasks initiated by the user and another to show tasks assigned to them for action.

 Estimated Time: 15 Minutes